Table of Contents

 Shifting to a restorative approach to student behavior incidents.

-Begin to create a system that will utilized to transition students back into the classroom through repairing harm and restoring relationships.
+Progress monitor our system to transition students back into the classroom through repairing harm and restoring relationships.

-Provide professional development for all staff on Restorative Practices.
+Provide differentiated professional development for all staff on Restorative Practices.

 What resources (Schedule, Space, Money, Processes, Individuals) are necessary to support these strategies?